remla2025-team10/operation/docs/deployment.md

 In case of using the Docker Compose setup, the user makes requests via configurable ports for the app/model service to achieve the same behaviour.

 ## Monitoring and Alerting
+Monitoring is done using Prometheus.
+Namely, it utilizes the following:
+- ServiceMonitor which collects the metrics from the application
+- Prometheus aggregates and stores the metrics
+- Grafana: Allows for visualization of the metrics in real time via a dashboard
+- AlertManager: Sends alerts via email when specific events occur (in our case a high request rate within 2 minutes)

+The metrics themselves are collected from the configured pods and services, and are then used by Prometheus for analysis.
 ## Deployment and Workflow

 ## Experimental Setup and Dynamic Routing